LeeEd1/MS3-project/README.md

 # Tasty Trove

 ![Site accross devices](/static/images/readme-img/amiresponsive.png)
 Tasty Trove was founded with the intention of fostering a community where food enthusiasts can freely share their favorite recipes, gain culinary inspiration, and explore diverse cuisines.
-Our platform encourages users to connect with like-minded individuals, discover new flavors, and embark on culinary adventures together.
+Our platform encourages users to connect with like-minded individuals, discover new flavours, and embark on a culinary adventure together.

 You can view the live site [Here](https://flask-tasty-trove-58ed4d985edf.herokuapp.com/)